by katemccabe | Mar 10, 2026 | Our Company, Products and Customers

 Although, traditionally, sap is boiled down to make maple syrup, you can also enjoy the magic of maple without making syrup.
 Sap collected from maple trees makes a delicious, slightly sweet beverage whether consumed hot or cold.
 You can even use it instead of water as...

 How not to miss your maple-syrup-making window!
 You’re going to make maple syrup this year, and don’t want to miss your window.
 You’ve got all your tools and equipment ready.
-(If you don’t check out our new line of DIY maple syrup supplies!)
-But you don’t know when...
+(If you don’t check out our line of DIY maple syrup supplies!)
+But you don’t know when to...

 by katemccabe | Dec 10, 2024 | DIY Maple Syrup, Our Company, Products and Customers